 In this situation, uninformed critics claimed the social workers failed to run a background check on the father.
 They left out the fact that although domestic violence is the single strongest predictor of child fatalities from abuse, it would have made no difference.
 My team had no authority to remove that child just because the father had been violent with his past partners.

 Although it provides a fleeting relief to point anger, the social workers did not cause this.
 Even if they were flawless in their execution of their protocols, this was caused by a deeply flawed system.
 I wrote about it in 2011 while I worked closely with social workers on the front lines.
-These insiders aren't allowed to raise flags of concern about the system they are a part of, so I did.

 Unfortunately, the same epic failures I witnessed three years ago are present today.
 A series of failed attempts at reform have left us with an ineffective child protection system hamstrung by bureaucracy.
 Blaming social workers that function in a broken system is akin to blaming fish for dying in polluted water.